fabric8io/fabric8/docs/mavenPlugin2x.md

 ## Fabric8 Maven Plugin version 2.x

-**NOTE** We highly recommend you [use 3.x or later](https://maven.fabric8.io/) but if you are not yet ready to move, here's the docs for the 2.x version of the maven plugin!
+**NOTE** We highly recommend you [use 3.x or later](https://maven.fabric8.io/).
+We can help you migrate to the new version via the [fabric8:migrate](mavenFabric8Migrate.html) goal.

+If you wish to stay on the 2.x version then here's the documentation:

 ##### Goals

+* [fabric8:migrate](mavenFabric8Migrate.html) helps migrate your project from 2.x fabric8-maven-plugin to using the new shiny 3.x or newer version

 For building and pushing docker images